yguitton/training-material/news/_posts/2025-04-16-admin-training-survey.md

     - dadrasarmin
     - nsoranzo
     - teresa-m
-cover-image: /assets/images/gat-small.png
+cover: "/assets/images/gat-small.png"
-cover-image-alt: GTN logo on a spiral galaxy background with text galaxy admin training
+coveralt: "GTN logo on a spiral galaxy background with text galaxy admin training"
 ---

 ## 🚀 Survey about a week-long Galaxy Admin Training in Europe 🇪🇺